Whitecat18/Mavoc-Antivirus/README.md

 <details>
   <summary><b>Schedule Scan <img width=18px src= "core/schedule.png" /></b></summary>
-  <p>To initiate a Schedule Scan with Mavoc Antivirus, you need to start the Mavoc Antivirus application mavoc.ps1 instead of staring the framework.py by.</p>
+  <p>To initiate a Schedule Scan with Mavoc Antivirus, you need to start the Mavoc Antivirus application mavoc.ps1 instead of starting the framework.py by.</p>
   <p>By Default the summary scan will download and install modules
-  <p>Schedule Scan will scan and completely removes malicious files on common path every 1 minute by default, but you can adjust the timing in the mavoc.ps1 script.</p>
+  <p>Schedule Scan will scan and completely remove malicious files on a common path every 1 minute by default, but you can adjust the timing in the mavoc.ps1 script.</p>
 </details>

 <details>